-Having thus defined unity of discourse, I add that it is demanded by the very nature of the mind. image follows image before our attention, without any tie between them, the impression of the second obliter-There can be no cumulaates that made by the first.
-But if the several topics are convergent tive effect. toward the same conviction of mind and purpose of will, the second promotes the impression begun by the The hearer's soul is consequently borne toward the designed terminus by the accelerating force of the whole, and a powerful effect is produced.
+Having thus defined unity of discourse, I add that it is demanded by the very nature of the mind.
+If image follows image before our attention, without any tie between them, the impression of the second obliterates that made by the first.
+There can be no cumulative effect.
+But if the several topics are convergent toward the same conviction of mind and purpose of will, the second promotes the impression begun by the first.
+The hearer's soul is consequently borne toward the designed terminus by the accelerating force of the whole, and a powerful effect is produced.
 Unity is as essential to strength as to beauty.
-The sermon which lacks this quality can only do good by accident. words of the wise," saith Solomon, "are as nails fastened by the masters of assemblies, which are given from one shepherd."
-The nail is only driven home by suc-The engineer who cessive blows upon the same spot. would batter a breach in the enemy's wall does not scatter his cannon-shot.
+The sermon which lacks this quality can only do good by accident.
+"The words of the wise," saith Solomon, "are as nails fastened by the masters of assemblies, which are given from one shepherd."
+The nail is only driven home by successive blows upon the same spot.
+The engineer who would batter a breach in the enemy's wall does not seatter his cannon-shot.
 He makes all his guns converge upon a single spot.
 Thus an irresistible force is applied, before which no masonry can stand, while by the opposite method he would only have scratched the whole surface of the fortress, without breaking down any part.